Somerset Wildlands is setting aside land for nature restoration and rewilding.

 Funding

-Somerset Wildlands is funded by a mixture of public donors, trusts and charitable foundations.
+Somerset Wildlands is funded by a mixture of public donors, trusts and charitable foundations and donations from suitable companies.
 We have a membership that donates monthly and a number of donors who give one-off sums.
-We publish the names of all sources of donations greater than £5000 in our annual report.
-You can find our latest annual report here.
+We publish the names of all sources of grants and company donations, and private donations greater than £5000 in our annual report.
+You can find our latest annual reports here.